 BS VI: The Bharat Stage VI emission norms dictate stricter fuel standards for Indian engines, to reduce air pollution.
 These new standards stipulate a low sulphur emission of 10 ppm for vehicles.
 These norms are already implemented in Delhi and will soon be made mandatory across India.

-With a low sulphur emission of less than 10, Indizel easily surpasses the BS VI standards.
+With a low sulphur emission of less than 10, Indizel (Renewable Diesel) easily surpasses the BS VI standards.

 EN-590: EN-590 is the European standard that decides the standards that the physical properties of diesel fuel must adhere to.
 It generally stipulates a minimum Cetane number of 51 and a minimum Flash point of 55 degrees Celsius.

-With Cetane number of 67.4 and flash point of 69 degrees Celsius, Indizel easily surpasses the EN-590 standards.
+With Cetane number of 67.4 and flash point of 69 degrees Celsius, Indizel (Renewable Diesel) easily surpasses the EN-590 standards.

 According to WWFC, the Worldwide Fuel Charter of quality standards in fuel,